 Wooden bats are able to withstand any weather and are quite durable.
 Wood bats are less forgiving and a player needs to have a very good hand-eye coordination to hit big shots in baseball.
 Practicing with wood will help a player to become a better hitter and will also help in increasing bat speed.

 Like we’ve said throughout this page, the most important piece of equipment is the baseball bat.
 It is highly important for you to read up on our various baseball bat reviews and choose a model that will help in improving your hitting skills.
 There are many different brands you will come across these days.
-Most of the top manufactures nowadays design for senior leagues, little leagues, colleges as well as for professional baseball players.
-The most important factor that you need to look into when making a purchase is the brand value of the bat.
+Most of the top manufactures nowadays design for all levels of play.
 The following are the top brands that are currently available:

 - Easton – These bats are offered with powerful barrels that offer comfortable grips and are lightweight.
 You will find them to be made of the best quality materials available and are also on the expensive side.
 They typically cost over $200.
 There are also reasonable and well priced Easton bats that are available in the market that are made out of aluminum or wood and high-tech alloys.
 The company has been in the process of manufacturing aluminum bats since the late 1970’s and have come out with a lot of innovative systems so far.

 - DeMarini – One of the more highly rated and respected manufacturers is DeMarini.
-They have been in the business since 1990 and offer innovative low priced bats.
-They have a slew of models that are specially designed for slow pitch and fast pitch softball as well as for baseball.
+They have been in the business since 1990 and offer innovative low to high priced bats.
+They have a slew of models that are designed both baseball and softball play.
 They are the pioneers when it comes to manufacturing the double wall system.
-DeMarini bats are offered at a wider price range from $100 to $300.

-We hope you have enjoyed our baseball bat reviews page and that it has helped you find the right one for you this season.
-2015 models are coming right around the corner, so stop by often as we will update this page as much as possible!
+We hope you have enjoyed our baseball bat reviews page and that it has helped you find the right one for you for this year’s 2016 season.
+Newer models are coming right around the corner, so stop by often as we will update this page as much as possible!